 Police: 5-month-old girl in car fatally shot in Chicago

-CHICAGO (AP) - A 5-month-old girl has been shot to death while sitting in the rear of a car in Chicago.
+CHICAGO (AP) - A 5-month-old girl was shot to death while in the rear of a car in a neighborhood on Chicago’s South Side.

-Chicago police and the Cook County Medical Examiner’s Office identified the child as Cecilia Thomas.
-She was struck in the head when shots were fired from another vehicle.
-She later died at a hospital.
+The infant, who was identified as Cecilia Thomas, was struck in the head Friday evening when shots were fired from another vehicle in the South Shore neighborhood, according to police and the Cook County Medical Examiner’s Office.

-Police said a 41-year-old man in another vehicle was in good condition at a hospital after suffering a gunshot wound near his eye.
-No arrests have been made.
+A 41-year-old man in another vehicle was in good condition at a hospital after suffering a gunshot wound near his eye, Chicago police said.

+No arrests have been made, and authorities have provided no details on what led to the shooting or how it happened.
+Police said Saturday that they did not have any updates.

 The baby is among the youngest victims of gun violence in Chicago.
 She would have turned 6-months-old in four days, according to Natalia Derevyanny, a spokeswoman for the Cook County Medical Examiner’s Office.